 Once your home is tented, the fumigant is released inside at levels determined by both the size of your home and the size of the infestation.
 These two factors plus the temperature outside also determine how long the fumigation process will take—usually anywhere from 24 to 72 hours.
 When contained in an enclosed area, the fumigant is able to penetrate wood and other porous surfaces where pests may be hiding or building nests.
 Rainy weather can affect the fumigation process, so you may have to reschedule your fumigation if rain is in the forecast.

-Steps to Prepare for Fumigation
+How to Prepare Your House for Fumigation

 There are certain steps you need to take during the days before your fumigation.
 It can take several days to prepare, so make sure you have a plan of action to follow and don’t wait until the last minute to get started.
 Your exterminator will provide you with a checklist of items to help you prepare.